Healthdirect Free Australian health advice you can count on.

 How is hay fever treated?

-Your doctor or pharmacist may recommend a medicine to relieve your symptoms.
+Your doctor or pharmacist may recommend medicines to relieve your hay fever symptoms, such as:

-• Corticosteroid nasal sprays reduce inflammation.
-They can be very effective but need to be used regularly.
+• Corticosteroid nasal sprays to reduce inflammation.
+They can be very effective but you need to use these regularly.

-• Decongestants (nasal sprays or tablets) unblock your nose but have side effects such as tremors, sleeping problems, anxiety and increased blood pressure and should not be used for long periods.
+• Decongestants (nasal sprays or tablets) relieve a blocked nose, but can cause side effects such as tremors, sleeping problems, anxiety and increased blood pressure.
+They should not be used for long periods.

-• Salt water nasal sprays can reduce symptoms.
+• Salt water nasal sprays can relieve a blocked nose.

 How is thunderstorm asthma treated?

-If you are prone to thunderstorm asthma, you may need to take asthma medication as a precaution in spring, when you first notice coughing or wheezing.
-Check your asthma management plan or ask your doctor for more information and advice.
+If you experience thunderstorm asthma, your doctor may recommend taking asthma medicine as a precaution in spring, when you first notice coughing or wheezing.

-• Wear protective glasses (or sunglasses) to shield your eyes when you’re outside.
+• Wear protective glasses (or sunglasses) to shield your eyes when you are outside.

 • Keep your windows closed at home and in the car.